openshift/origin/docs/v1/use-cases.md

-* As a Catalog Operator, I want to be able to register a Service Broker with the Kubernetes Service Catalog, so that the Service Catalog is aware of the Services that Broker offers
+* As a Catalog Operator, I want to be able to register a Service Broker with the Kubernetes Service Catalog, so that the Service Catalog is aware of the Services that ServiceBroker offers
-* As a Catalog Operator, I want to be able to update a registered Service Broker so that the Service Catalog can maintain the most recent versions of Services that Broker offers
+* As a Catalog Operator, I want to be able to update a registered Service Broker so that the Service Catalog can maintain the most recent versions of Services that ServiceBroker offers
-* As a Catalog Operator, I want to be able to delete a Service Broker from the Service Catalog, so that I can keep the Service Catalog clean of Service Brokers I no longer want to support
+* As a Catalog Operator, I want to be able to delete a Service Broker from the Service Catalog, so that I can keep the Service Catalog clean of Service ServiceBrokers I no longer want to support

 * Can I export a list of Service Brokers and types from my Service Controller?
 * Is there an auth story for adding Service Brokers?